leonardomsft/AuthTest/README.md

 # AuthTest

-AuthTest is an authentication test tool for testing the various authentication methods & protocols available in the Windows Operating System.
+AuthTest is a tool for testing the various authentication methods & protocols available in the Windows Operating System.

 AuthTest is a two-part tool consisting of a server and a client.
 The server runs on the destination computer and receives client connections.
-The client runs on the source machine and connects to the server to run the desired test.
+The client runs on the source computer and connects to the server to run the desired test.

 ## Client